dynamsoft-docs/label-recognition-docs/introduction/architecture.md

 ## Stage 2.
 Extract text line(s).

- Before extracting text line(s), some optional steps can be taken to speed up, such as preprocessing candidate text region, binarization, setting hints about text line count, letter height, text line length etc. These steps are related to the respective parameters listed in the Table 2.
+ Before extracting text line(s), some optional steps can be taken to speed up.
+Such as preprocessing candidate text region, binarization, setting hints about text line count, letter height, text line length etc. These steps are related to the respective parameters listed in the Table 2.

 Table 2 – Parameters of DLR Algorithm in the Stage 2